-Figure 5.0 - Frequency and Power data for three 560MW Generating Units and two Remote Generating Units showing the effects of "Phase Jump Power", "Inertia Power" and Damping Power". - This Figure is reproduced from Figure 8.2.1 in Annex 9.
+Figure 5.0 - Frequency and Power data for three 560MW Generating Units and two Remote Generating Units showing the effects of "Active Phase Jump Power", "Active Inertia Power" and "Active Damping Power". - This Figure is reproduced from Figure 8.2.1 in Annex 9.

-Aside from these features, synchronous machines also have the capability to supply very high fault currents typically 2 - 4 times their steady state rating at the Grid connection point.
+In the Proposer's view aside from these features, synchronous machines also have the capability to supply very high fault currents typically 2 - 4 times their steady state rating at the Grid connection point.
 This capability is important for fault detection and power system protection operation but the high currents that flow during the fault is important for maintaining a voltage profile across remaining parts of the system which is a fundamental perquisite for fault ride through.
-This being essential for ensuring generation adjacent to a fault but connected to a healthy circuit is capable of withstanding disturbed conditions and hence prevents cascade tripping which would ultimately lead to a subsequent frequency collapse and Blackout condition.
+This being essential for ensuring generation adjacent to a fault but connected to a healthy circuit is capable of withstanding disturbed conditions and hence prevents cascade tripping which would ultimately lead to a subsequent frequency collapse and a Blackout condition.
 As all synchronous plants operate in synchronism with each other their combined contribution in mitigating these effects has very significant system benefits.

-Unfortunately, these benefits are not replicated in converter based plant where the primary energy source is decoupled from the Power System.
+In the Proposer's view unfortunately, these benefits are not replicated in converter based plant where the primary energy source is decoupled from the Power System.
 As such, the benefits of synchronous plant such as "Phase Jump Power", "Inertia Power", "Damping Power" and the contribution to Short Circuit Level are not replicated in the current design of converter based plants.
 A significant amount of work has been documented on this issue in the System Operability Framework [12] with Figure 6.0 below demonstrating the significant drop off in Short Circuit Level.